elizabeth-pa/clock-constraints/README.md

 ```
 > make -j3
 ```
 The `-j3` flag is optional; it makes the plotting scripts run in parallel.
-This first generates a simulated signal using the supplied clock parameters, and then undertakes a signal extraction for the generalized signals associated with dark energy, dark matter, and modified gravity.
+This first generates a simulated signal using the supplied clock parameters, and then undertakes a signal extraction for the generalized signals associated with dark energy, dark matter, and modified gravity and stores the result in sigmas.csv.
 Finally it generates constraint plots for specific theories.
-The statistical analysis need only be run once, thereafter that step can be skipped via the command
+The statistical analysis need only be run once for a given set of clock parameters, thereafter that step can be skipped by using the command
 ```
 > make plots -j3
 ```